100 NEW JOBS: Keurig Dr Pepper officially opens new manufacturing plant in Newbridge, County Kildare

 The new plant (PICTURED) currently employs 80 people, with the plant expected to bring this number up to 100 by the end of the year.

-Multinational drinks giant Keurig Dr Pepper (KPR) Ireland has officially opened its new site in Newbridge.
+Multinational drinks giant Keurig Dr Pepper (KDP) Ireland officially opened its new site in Newbridge this morning, Wednesday, June 29.

 Located near Pfizer, the 300,000 square-foot manufacturing plant was converted from a former Lidl warehouse in Great Connell Business Park and currently employs 80 people, with the plant expected to bring this number up to 100 by the end of the year.

-Dozens of people attended the event, including County Kildare Chamber chief executive Allan Shine, Kildare County Council Interim Chief Executive Sonya Kavanagh and a number of local politicians, including Fine Gael (FG) Deputy Minister Martin Heydon TD, Independent TD Dr Cathal Berry, Social Democrats councillor Chris Pender, Fianna Fáil Senator Fiona O' Loughlin and FG Cllr Peggy O' Dwyer.
+Dozens of people attended the event, including County Kildare Chamber chief executive Allan Shine, Kildare County Council interim chief executive Sonya Kavanagh and a number of local politicians, including Fine Gael Deputy Minister Martin Heydon TD, Independent TD Dr Cathal Berry, Social Democrats councillor Chris Pender, Fianna Fáil Senator Fiona O' Loughlin and FG Cllr Peggy O' Dwyer.

-KPR's senior director of finance Susan O' Reilly, KPR's chief procurement officer & senior vice-president of international operations David Lainchbury and Minister Martin Heydon at the entrance of the new plant
+KDP 's senior director of finance Susan O' Reilly, KDP 's chief procurement officer & senior vice-president of international operations David Lainchbury and Minister Martin Heydon at the entrance of the new plant

-A speech from KPR Ireland's David Lainchbury, who is the organisation's chief procurement officer & senior vice-president of international operations, said: "Newbridge is a great place for us to be: what we have done over the past two years is of immense pride for us."
+David Lainchbury, KDP Ireland's chief procurement officer & senior vice-president of international operations, said: "Newbridge is a great place for us to be: what we have done over the past two years is of immense pride for us."

 He also welcomed members of the Industrial Development Agency, the American Chamber of Commerce and the US Embassy, who he said all 'played a tremendous role' in helping KPR Ireland get the site off the ground.

-Minister Heydon TD also spoke, thanking KPR Ireland for choosing Newbridge for their new site.
+Minister Heydon TD also spoke, thanking KDP Ireland for choosing Newbridge for their new site.

 "I think what our unique selling point in Ireland is, and what sets us apart, is Irish people's ability to be problem's solvers, as how you react to things do not go according to plan defines you as a team.